The A B C of How to Write Good Marketing Emails

 #1.
 Write An Intriguing Email Subject Line

-David Ogilvy rightly said “On average, five times as many people read the headline as read the body copy.
-When you have written your headline, you have spent eighty cents out of your dollar.”.
-This proposition holds true even in the modern times of marketing emails.
+David Ogilvy said, “On average, five times as many people read the headline as read the body copy.
+When you have written your headline, you have spent eighty cents out of your dollar.”
+This principle is still valid today in email marketing.

 No: This tool helps you to find out if your idea or invention is new.